The BC Energy Regulator monitors air quality which can be impacted by flaring, venting and equipment exhaust from energy resource activities.

 Our monitoring equipment is deployed based on the following considerations:

-• Protection of public safety.
+- Protection of public safety.

-• Community engagement.
+- Community engagement.

-• Oil and gas industry focus.
+- Oil and gas / energy resource industry focus.

-• Ensuring industry compliance with ambient air quality standards.
+- Ensuring industry compliance with ambient air quality standards.

-• Assessment of trends in relation to expanded development.
+- Assessment of trends in relation to expanded development.

-• Tracking spatial distribution of air contaminants.
+- Tracking spatial distribution of air contaminants.

-• Research and increased knowledge.
+- Research and increased knowledge.

 Tracking GHGs

 Establishing an inventory of GHGs is important.
 By monitoring and cataloguing emissions, GHG sources and trends are identified and tracked.
-The findings inform the strategies and policies developed to reduce emissions, and provide a baseline for monitoring progress towards attaining reduction targets.
+The findings inform the strategies and policies developed to reduce emissions and provide a baseline for monitoring progress towards attaining reduction targets.

-Reducing Emissions
+Reducing Methane Emissions

 Emissions Sources

 Flaring: Flaring is the burning of natural gas that cannot be processed or sold.
 It is a necessity for certain aspects of oil and gas production.
-All flaring in B.C. must be conducted in accordance with Regulator regulations and government air quality objectives and standards.
+All flaring in B.C. must be conducted in accordance with BCER regulations and government air quality objectives and standards.

 Flaring can occur at the production phase, during well cleanup and testing, solution gas flaring and for safety reasons during process upsets.
 Flaring can also occur during the processing phase, for safety reasons.